softwareEngineeringCurriculm/Javascript-Part-II/README.md

 #### Scheduled Length: 1.5 Hours

 Hey there!
 Ready to get your hands dirty with some code?
 This is the practice exercise repository for Hack Reactor's JavaScript Part 2 workshop.
-JavaScript Part 2 is the first second in our free, seven-part Introductory JavaScript Series.
+JavaScript Part 2 is the second part in our free, seven-part Introductory JavaScript Series.
 We're excited to have you.

 In order to complete these exercises, open [repl.it](https://repl.it/), choose JavaScript, and then write your code in the left-hand panel.
 You can run your code using the "Run" button.